 Read more: How to spend a week in Provence

-Underrated, off the beaten tourists track, and often overlooked in favour of more popular French destinations, the city of Metz is a historical gem just waiting to be explored.
-Perfect for a weekend break from Paris or Lyon, highlights of the Grand Est Region’s capital include an incredible modern art mueum, as well as plenty of Rhenish-Romanesque-Revival architecture.
+Underrated, off the beaten tourist track, and often overlooked in favour of more popular French destinations, the city of Metz is a historical gem just waiting to be explored.
+Perfect for a weekend break from Paris or Lyon, highlights of the Grand Est Region’s capital include an incredible modern art museum, as well as plenty of Rhenish-Romanesque-Revival architecture.